Your Pet, Our Passion.

 The most important factor when choosing a cat scratching post is material.
 Scratching posts come in various materials.
 The best scratching posts for cats actually differ from cat to cat depending on their preferences, so you may have to experiment a bit before you find a post your cat will love.

 This rope is wrapped repeatedly around the post to cover it.
 Cats can easily run their claws down this, and it allows a good grip.
 The texture is always interesting for your cat.
-However, this experience can be slightly frustrating due to the dips between the layers of rope.
+However, some cats may find this slightly frustrating due to the dips between the layers of rope.

-This can be more satisfying than sisal rope, as it allows the cat to shred without any interruptions to their strokes.
-Like humans, cats derive pleasure from a job well done, so seeing their scratching post shred properly can be important to how much they enjoy themselves.
+This can be more satisfying than sisal rope, as it allows the cat to scratch the sisal without any interruptions to their strokes.
+This can result in better claw care – and more enjoyment for your cat.

 This is an inexpensive material and can be replaced easily.
-It is a favourite with first-time cat owners, and many cats will love it.
+It is a favourite with first-time cat owners, and many cats will love it but it isn’t very durable and it doesn’t have the claw care properties of sisal or carpet.

 How tall should a cat scratching post be?

 When choosing the best scratching post for cats, you can go as grand as you like.
-You can choose a simple vertical post or you can decide to install a small castle that your cat can move around in while she scratches, with platforms on which she can rest.
+You can choose a simple vertical post or you can decide to install a cat tree that your cat can move around in with a variety of scratching opportunities and platforms to rest on.

-However, it is important to make sure your scratching post is not too short.
+It it is important to make sure your scratching post is not too short.
 Cats like to stretch their bodies upwards when they scratch, working out all their muscles.
 If your post is too small, it could deny them that exercise and thus a vital health benefit of scratching.
-Cats will also lose interest in small posts easily.
+Cats will also lose interest in small posts easily and find other places to scratch.

-Thus, posts that are taller than your cat’s length are the best scratching posts for cats.
-This will let your cat climb as she scratches and bites, giving her a full workout.
+Posts that are taller than your cat’s length are the best scratching posts for cats.
+This will let your cat stretch as they scratches giving a full workout.
 Make sure the base on such posts is sturdy, and that there is no danger of it falling over when your cat is on it.
+Attach cat trees to the wall.

 When should you renew a cat scratching post?

-You would replace a scratching post once your cat has shredded the material so that it longer gives her any satisfaction.
+Replace a scratching post once your cat has shredded the material so that it longer gives any satisfaction.
 Some scratching posts, like those made of cardboard, would have to be replaced with a new one quite often.

 Others posts can simply be renewed.
-In the case of the sisal rope, sisal fabric and carpet, you only need to replace the material on the wooden post.
-This can be done yourself, or you can ask a professional to do it.
+In the case of the sisal rope, sisal fabric and carpet, you can just replace the material on the wooden post.

 Where should you put a cat scratching post?

-- Place it near where your cat is already scratching: If your cat already has a specific spot where she likes to scratch, place the post near that spot or on top of it.
-This will direct her attention to the post and save your carpet and furniture from more damage.
+• Place it near where your cat is already scratching: If your cat already has a specific spot where they like to scratch, place the post near that spot or on top of it.
+This will direct their attention to the post and save your carpet and furniture from more damage.

-- Place it in a safe place: It is important that the scratching post is not near any sharp corners that can harm your cat as she climbs or jumps.
+• Place it in a safe place: It is important that the scratching post is not near any sharp corners that could injure your cat as they climbs or jumps.
 Counter edges or table corners could be harmful for your cat.

-- Top spots: Near the bed or litter tray are often good places to place a scratching post, as cats are able to combine their activities in one space.
+• Top spots: Near the bed or litter tray are often good places to place a scratching post, as cats are able to combine their activities in one space.
 Near the sofa is also a good place, as some cats love to mark their scent on furniture.
-This way, they can be close to you while indulging their instincts.

 It is easy to be overwhelmed by the range of scratching posts out there.
 However, we hope this guide has shown you that there are only a few basic things to keep in mind when choosing the best scratching post for your cat.
 These posts can be as simple or as fancy as you like.
-The important thing is to ensure your cat has the space to indulge in her favourite hobby.
+The most important thing to remember is that your cat is an individual and will have a definite preference for what material they prefer to use to scratch on.
+After a little bit of trial and error, you will soon discover what your cat prefers.

 Another favourite pastime for cats involved boxes.
-If you’re baffles as to why cats love boxes so much, we think we found the explanation.
+If you’re baffles as to why cats like boxes so much, we think we found the explanation.
 Read our articles, next.